-Our Still Life Painting Lessons explore the process of painting the above still life.
-Over a series of simple step by step lessons, we break down the painting process into manageable parts to help improve your technique.
-We explore the painting of the background and foreground, the transparency of glass, the gleam of reflective surfaces and the rendering of solid forms.
+Our latest project explores the process of painting a still life through a set of simple step by step lessons, where we break down the painting process into manageable parts to help you improve your technique.

 Our lessons on African Masks teach you about different styles of masks.
 We explain who makes them, how they are made and where they come from.
 You can also design your own African mask by following our illustrated lesson with simple step by step instructions.

 Our Ancient Egyptian Art Lessons teach you about Egyptian gods, Egyptian crowns, and Egyptian hieroglyphics.
 We invite you to try our painting lesson on how to create the time-worn effect of an Ancient Egyptian Portrait.
 We also host a lesson on how to design an Ancient Egyptian cartouche using our simplified hieroglyphic alphabet.

 Our Pencil Portrait Lessons teach you how to draw a portrait by explaining and illustrating each stage of the drawing process.
 We begin by exploring the basic proportions of a head.
 We then look at the technique used to draw each of the features of the face.
 Finally we take you through the entire process of drawing a portrait from a basic line study to a finished tonal drawing.
 We also throw in a page of pencil shading exercises to help you develop your tonal drawing technique.

 In our Charcoal Portrait Lessons, we guide you through various step by step tutorials that illustrate a classical approach to drawing with charcoal and chalk.
 These include individual lessons on how to draw the face, eyes, nose, mouth and hair.
 We also explore different portrait lighting setups and explain the materials and techniques you need for charcoal drawing.